awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_video_analyzer_app/Readme.md

 + Java JDK 1.8
 + Maven 3.6 or later
 + An Amazon S3 bucket named **video[somevalue]**.
 Be sure to use this bucket name in your Amazon S3 Java code.
 For information, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).
-+ You must create an IAM role and a valid SNS topic ARN value.
++ You must create an IAM role and a valid SNS topic.
 You need to reference these values in the **VideoDetectFaces** class.
-If you do not set these values, this AWS tutorial does not work.
+If you do not set these values, the application that you create does not work.
 For information, see [Configuring Amazon Rekognition Video](https://docs.aws.amazon.com/rekognition/latest/dg/api-video-roles.html).

 ## Understand the AWS Video Analyzer application